isaiasbattaglia/Calculator/README.md

 <h1>CALCULATOR 1.0<h1>

-This proyect is a simple calculator, implemented in Javascript server and client and Mongodb database.
+This proyect is a simple calculator, implemented in Javascript server and client with Mongodb database.

-To run this application open the terminal and execute.
+To run the application open a terminal in this repository and execute.

  >npm i express express-handlebars mongoose morgan errorhandler
- >npm i nodemon -D
- >mpn run dev
+ >node src/index.js

 and the client will be aviable in http://localhost:3000